sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 - Use `sensuctl prune` to consistently apply changes to your monitoring workflows with a single command.
 - Include your monitoring workflow in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your monitoring aligned with your product and services.

+To get started with monitoring as code, you'll need a [repository][11] and [configuration files][13] that contain your resource definitions.

 ## Create a monitoring as code repository

 A monitoring as code repository will include configuration files that contain the resource definitions you use in your monitoring workflow.
-You can use any source control repository for maintaining your monitoring workflow configuration files.
+You can use any source control repository for maintaining your monitoring workflow configuration files, but you'll need to decide how to structure your repository.

-Getting started with a monitoring as code repository requires you to make some structure and strategy decisions.
-Your repository structure and configuration file strategy will depend on how you use your repository and how you approach creating Sensu resources.

-### Monitoring as code repository structure

-The way you will use your Sensu workflow configuration files will help you choose the best structure for your monitoring as code repository.
+The way you will use your Sensu resource [configuration files][13] will help you choose the best structure for your monitoring as code repository:

-For example, if you want to share complete end-to-end Sensu workflows with your colleagues, you might save all of the resource definitions for each workflow in a single file.
+- If you want to share complete end-to-end Sensu workflows with your colleagues, you might save all of the resource definitions for each workflow in a single configuration file.
 This allows others to read through an entire workflow without interruption.

-However, if you are more likely to share individual workflow components, it makes more sense to use individual files for different types of resources, like one file for all of your checks, one file for all of your handlers, and so on.
+- If you are more likely to share individual workflow components, it makes more sense to use individual configuration files for different types of resources, like one file for all of your checks, one file for all of your handlers, and so on.
-You could also save one definition per file for even more granular sharing.
+- If you want to facilitate even more granular sharing, you can save one resource definition per file.

-[SensuFlow][5], our GitHub Action for managing Sensu resources via repository commits, requires a repository structure organized by clusters and namespaces.
+For example, [SensuFlow][5], our GitHub Action for managing Sensu resources via repository commits, requires a repository structure organized by clusters and namespaces.
 All resources of each type for each namespace are saved in a single configuration file:

 {{< code shell >}}